Henri Poincare Saint Louis Lecture of 1904: Publication, Dissemination, and Historiographical Implications: The First Printed Publication: La Revue des idées (15 November 1904)

+Evidence of active circulation appeared almost immediately.
+The inaugural issue of \textit{La Revue des idées} was described in detail in the Brussels weekly \textit{L'Art moderne} of 14 February 1904, less than one month after the publication of the first issue.
+This early notice is significant because it shows that the new Parisian review was already being monitored outside France at the moment of its launch.
+The journal was not confined to a narrow Parisian readership; it entered a wider francophone and European culture of periodical exchange in which intellectual reviews were read, summarized, and evaluated across national borders.

-Founded in 1899 and edited from Geneva and Paris, \textit{L'Enseignement mathématique}, still published today, was not simply a pedagogical journal.
-It also functioned as a transnational forum in which broader questions concerning the foundations, meaning, and development of mathematics and mathematical physics could be discussed before an international readership.
-Its prestige is reflected in the presence, among its contributors during the first decade of the twentieth century, of figures such as Henri Poincaré, Paul Appell, Paul Painlevé, Gaston Darboux, Emile Borel, Felix Klein, Guido Castelnuovo and Adolf Hurwitz.
+The strongest evidence for the rapid visibility of the Poincaré issue itself comes from \textit{L'Enseignement mathématique}.
+Founded in 1899 and edited from Geneva and Paris, \textit{L'Enseignement mathématique} was not simply a pedagogical journal.
+It also functioned as a transnational forum for broader questions concerning the foundations, meaning, and development of mathematics and mathematical physics.
+Its prestige is reflected in the presence, among its contributors during the first decade of the twentieth century, of figures such as Henri Poincaré, Paul Appell, Paul Painlevé, Gaston Darboux, Émile Borel, Felix Klein, Guido Castelnuovo, and Adolf Hurwitz.

-A curious but historiographically revealing episode appears in this context.
-In vol.~6 (1904), pp.~425--439, the journal published ``Définition physique de la force,'' a communication presented at the Second International Congress of Philosophy in Geneva in September 1904 by Louis Hartmann, of Paris.
-In vol.~7 (January 1905), p.~41, the journal first printed a brief letter from Ernst Mach, who found Hartmann's ideas natural and interesting from the standpoint of the historical development of mechanics.
+A revealing episode appears in this context.
+In vol.~6 (1904), \textit{L'Enseignement mathématique} published ``Définition physique de la force,'' a communication presented at the Second International Congress of Philosophy in Geneva in September 1904 by Louis Hartmann.
+In vol.~7 (January 1905), p.~41, the journal printed a brief letter from Ernst Mach, who found Hartmann's ideas natural and interesting from the standpoint of the historical development of mechanics.
 The editors then added a remark from an anonymous reader suggesting that Hartmann's communication be compared with Henri Poincaré's Saint Louis lecture on the present state and future of mathematical physics.